 On the morning of his big day, he doesn’t ask me about my game the night before.
 We ride in silence from the small town we once shared to the city where he now lives.

 When we cross the Sacramento River, I search below the bridge for any signs of life.
 To one side, there’s a clearing where a few picnic tables reside.
-Our church used to come here for annual baptisms.
+Our church used to come here annually for baptisms.

 As we pass over the water, I look to the spot where my father once baptized me.
 And while I knew what it meant at the time, I’m beginning to question all of it now.
 Nothing makes sense anymore.

 I’m 14, and my dad rarely comes around anymore.
 He’s different.
 He’s grown a beard and smells of cigarettes.
-He’s also been living with a woman I’ve only met once.

 Like the prodigal son, my father expects to receive an early inheritance — the inheritance we are promised as joint heirs with Christ — to be restored in body and soul for all eternity.